-If one of the parents receives family allowances from the special system for civil servants, only the higher benefit award is paid.
+If a parent receives family allowances from the special system for civil servants, only the higher benefit award is paid.

-Prenatal allowance: Must undergo prescribed medical examinations.
+Prenatal allowance: The woman must undergo prescribed medical examinations.

-Birth grant: Payable for the birth of each of the first three children.
+Birth grant: Paid for the birth of each of the first three children.
 The insured's spouse must not be in salaried employment.